-Best $700 Dollar Budget Gaming PC Build, Mighty Power
+Best $700 Dollar Budget Gaming PC Build, Mighty Power In 2017

 The main theme of this PC is gaming of course so we are basing things once again around the graphics card.
 A strong Intel Skylake processor heads up the pack with a solid supporting staff of additional hardware.

 This will not be an overclocking build yet more focused on consistent overall performance and beastly video graphics.
 Later on I will include some options if you are more focused on overclocking.
 Although you will either be spending more on the CPU or keeping within the same price range you will need to tame some other components down, such as the GPU.

 Like I said before this combination below really is the best overall option for the $700 price bracket.
 Please keep in mind prices for hardware tend to fluctuate from time to time in both directions.
 As new parts are released there may be better options for this build, so I will be updating this regularly.

 CPU / Processor – Intel Skylake Core i5-6500 3.2GHz Quad-Core Processor

 Graphics Card – EVGA GeForce GTX 1060 3GB

 Power Supply – EVGA 500W 80+ Certified ATX Power Supply

 Thinking back to my gaming PC for $500 build this one is very similar with a few differences.
 Getting to spend an extra $100 opens up a few things so lets get into those right now.

 I still feel like jumping up to a more powerful video card, but the sacrifice would be mainly in the processing department.
 Let me show you what I mean.